aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

   <img src="../design/lex-lambda-config.png">
 </p>

-### Deploy a Web UI for Your Chatbot
+### Deploy Web UI for Your Agent
 The [Amazon Lex Web UI](https://aws.amazon.com/blogs/machine-learning/deploy-a-web-ui-for-your-chatbot/), also known as the chatbot UI, allows you to quickly provision a comprehensive web client for Amazon Lex chatbots.
 The Lex Web UI integrates with Amazon Lex to produce a JavaScript plugin that will incorporate a Lex-powered chat widget into your existing web application.
 In this case, we use the Lex Web UI to emulate an existing customer web application with an embedded Lex chatbot.

-1. Follow the instructions to [deploy the Lex Web UI CloudFormation Stack](https://github.com/aws-samples/aws-lex-web-ui/tree/master#getting-started):
+1. Follow the instructions to [deploy the Lex Web UI CloudFormation Stack](https://github.com/aws-samples/aws-lex-web-ui/tree/master#getting-started).

 2. Navigate to the CloudFormation outputs tab and select the _SnippetUrl_: